SpiralMoon/maplestory.openapi/README.md

 # MapleStory OpenAPI Library

-This library project enables the use of the MapleStory OpenAPI provided by Nexon.
+This library project enables the use of the MapleStory OpenAPI of Nexon.

+Before using the library, register your application and obtain an **api key** from the [Nexon Open API Console](https://openapi.nexon.com/my-application/).

 This library project is capable of retrieving only KMS(Korea MapleStory) data.